ken-okabe/ken-okabe.github.io/src/content/docs/ja/book/unit-2/section-7/1-category-functor-monad.md

-:::lang-en
+---

-# Beyond Simple Mapping: Preserving the Structure of Composition
+title: 'Beyond Simple Mapping: Preserving the Structure of Composition'
+description: >-
+  In our initial exploration of Functors (in Unit 2, Section 4), we used a helpful analogy to build intuition.
+We revisited the basic concept of mapping between sets:
+---
 In our initial exploration of Functors (in Unit 2, Section 4), we used a helpful analogy to build intuition.
 We revisited the basic concept of mapping between sets:

 ![Mapping between Set X and Set Y](https://raw.githubusercontent.com/ken-okabe/web-images5/main/img_1745577833678.png)